-Editor’s Note: This post was written by Josie Floyd, the founder of Superfine, a NYC-based home and life organization service.
+Editor’s Note: This post was originally published in March of 2019, written by Josie Floyd, the founder of Superfine, a NYC-based home and life organization service.
 A former experiential marketing executive, Josie’s combined her production expertise and lifelong passion for minimalism to help people transform their personal spaces.
 Follow Josie on Instagram for daily inspiration on how to achieve simplicity, create beauty, and find peace of mind.

 There’s a surprising culprit behind the exhaustion we all feel from time to time: our stuff.
 I think we can all agree that everyone is, to some degree, time-starved and energy-poor.
 As a professional organizer and efficiency expert, I’m here to tell you that a clear home can help balance both of these deficits.
 Owning less and keeping what you have tidy allows you to quickly recall where things are located so you can spend less time searching and more time living.

 It is nearly impossible to rid ourselves of the mental noise that bogs down our daily routine, unless we cut out the extra physical stuff that gets in our way.

 With spring right around the corner, we couldn’t think of a better time to get started (although any time is a good time to start making transformations!).
 When tackling an organizational project, from your overflowing coat closet to your monster of a junk drawer, start small and keep these memorable mantras on repeat.